List of Puerto Rican football champions: Championships by team

-Liga Nacional de Fútbol de Puerto Rico
+Liga Nacional de Fútbol

 In 2008, along with the first division, a PRSL 2nd division tournament was organized, anticipating a promotion/relegation system, which was scheduled to start in 2011, but that was postponed till 2013.
-In 2009, the Puerto Rico Football Federation renamed the 2nd division league "Liga Nacional de Fútbol" (National Football League) and made it a separate amateur league.
+In 2009, the Puerto Rican Football Federation renamed the 2nd division league as the Liga Nacional de Fútbol (National Football League) and made it a separate league.
 The 2008 season had eighteen teams divided in three groups; the 2009 season had sixteen teams divided in two groups; while the 2010 season had twenty-one teams divided in four groups.
 For the 2011 season, the LNFPR split into a first division with eight teams and a second division with 14 teams, retaking the promotion/relegation ideas, which is to start in 2013.